trueos/trueos-docs/trueos-handbook/install.rst

   layout.

-.. warning:: Regardless of the selected mode, once the disk wizard completes and :guilabel:`Next` is chosen at the disk :guilabel:`Summary` screen, a pop-up window will ask to start the installation.
-Be sure to review the disk summary before clicking :guilabel:`Yes` and starting the installation.
-The :guilabel:`Summary` screen is the **very last chance** to ensure the system is correctly configured.
-After clicking :guilabel:`Yes`, the selected hard drive or partition will be formatted and any data it contains will be lost.
+.. warning:: Regardless of the selected mode, once the disk wizard completes and :guilabel:`Next` is chosen at the **Disk Selection** screen, a pop-up window asks to start the installation.
+Be sure to review the **Summary** area before clicking :guilabel:`Yes` and starting the installation.
+The **Disk Selection** screen is the **very last chance** to ensure the system is correctly configured.
+   After clicking :guilabel:`Yes`, the selected hard drive or partition is formatted, losing any existing data.

-Once the disk configuration is finished, the finished configuration can be saved for later reuse.
-Insert a FAT-formatted USB stick and click :guilabel:`Save Config to USB`.
+Once finished configuring the disk, you can save your choices for later use.
+Insert a FAT32 or MSDOSFS formatted USB stick and click :guilabel:`Save Config to USB`.

 .. index:: basic disk customization